Agney19/ds-number-service/README.md

 If any of the aforementioned conditions is not satisfied, an exception with a descriptive message will be thrown.

 ### How to build it
-Navigate to the project root and execute (Gradle 11 is required):
+Navigate to the project root and execute (Gradle 11 and JDK 11 is required):
 - gradle build

 ### How to run it